 Be aware of the fact that on large propane tanks there is a regulator with a safety mechanism that will engage if you turn on the gas too fast.
 So if you find that your burner output seems low, read the warning label on the regulator to learn how to keep the BTUs high.

 This Pro 60X also comes with an air vent on each burner to control the amount of oxygen reaching the flame, but we struggled to see the benefit of this feature for intermittent and unpredictable wind.
-Ultimately, we felt decently confident simmering on this stove, but if there is a breeze about and you happen to be cooking something very delicate or something on low for a long time, just be sure to keep an eye on your flame.
-The compact tabletop models with windscreens and high BTUs like the Camp Chef Everest were much better at contending with the wind when cooking low and slow.
+Ultimately, we felt decently confident simmering on this stove, but if there is a breeze about and you happen to be cooking something very delicate or something on low for a long time, be sure to keep an eye on your flame.
+The compact tabletop models with windscreens and high BTUs were much better at contending with the wind when cooking low and slow.

-Ease of Setup
+Ease of Set Up

 This is one area where the mighty Pro 60X came in at the bottom of the pack.
-It's not that setting up this stove is super hard, but compared to the other stoves, it's more involved all around.
+It's not that setting up this stove is super hard, but compared to the other stoves it's more involved all around.
 For starters, the stove weighs 45.6 pounds (not including the fuel tank) and requires you to flip it either upside down or on its side to push a button and fold out the stiff legs.
 We are thankful that there are adjustable footpegs on the bottom of each leg (very useful on uneven ground), but leveling the stove is also another step to take before you can start cooking.
 You'll also need to fold out the side tables and attach the windscreen.

 Ease of Care

 We did also have an issue with one of the barrel nuts that attach the side table falling out.
 Fixing this required two Allen wrenches, something most people probably aren't going to have with them while car camping.
-Not a huge deal, but it illustrates that sometimes the price of more fancy features is that there are more things that may require repair down the line.
-This stove has a bit of a learning curve and the more you use it and get to know its intricacies, the easier caring for it will become.
+Not a huge deal, but it illustrates that sometimes the price of more fancy features is that more things may require repair down the line.
+This stove has a bit of a learning curve, and the more you use it and get to know its intricacies, the easier caring for it will become.

-With measurements of 35 x 14.5 x 9.25 inches, not including the windscreen and propane tank, you need to be prepared for this stove to take up a pretty large chunk of your car.
+With measurements of 35 x 14.5 x 9.25 inches, not including the windscreen and propane tank, you need to be prepared for this stove to take up a pretty significant chunk of your car.
 If this worries you, perhaps think about buying two compact models instead.
 If you doubled up on the Camp Chef Everest, you will only pay $20 more than the Pro 60X but have two extra burners at hand.
-Obviously, you would sacrifice some BTUs and those fancy fold-out prep trays, but if you have a tiny car, it's an option to consider.
+You would sacrifice some BTUs and those fancy fold-out prep trays, but if you have a tiny car, it's an option to consider.

 At $230, this stove isn't cheap.
 Depending on your needs, however, it might be perfect for you.
 If you dig into reviews online for this stove, you will find that people buy it for all sorts of reasons outside of just car camping.
 People use it for various kitchen projects like canning and preserving or as their second outdoor kitchen in place of a grill.
 Value is relative.
 For many people, this stove is overpriced, but for the right kind of camper or outdoor foodie, the price is right for all you get.

-This stove is definitely a luxury item.
+The Pro 60X is a luxury item.
 There are a plethora of ways to get creative, pool your resources, and happily create a feast for lots of people without this stove.
 But just because you can do something on the cheap doesn't mean you always should.
 If you cook outside in large quantities on the regular, why not have a setup that provides an awesome experience?
 This stove is a joy to cook on no matter what you're making and the prep tables are invaluable.
 While it's large and heavy and sometimes struggles with the wind, overall this stove provides a professional cooking experience that is hard to beat.